Title: Harry Potter and the Philosopher’s Stone

 Harry Potter has never even heard of Hogwarts when the letters start dropping on the doormat at number four, Privet Drive.
 Addressed in green ink on yellowish parchment with a purple seal, they are swiftly confiscated by his grisly aunt and uncle.
 Then, on Harry’s eleventh birthday, a great beetle-eyed giant of a man called Rubeus Hagrid bursts in with some astonishing news: Harry Potter is a wizard, and he has a place at Hogwarts School of Witchcraft and Wizardry.
 An incredible adventure is about to begin!

-So after waking up at half two in the morning after a series of three awfully horrific nightmares which was immediately followed by a news alert on my phone that had me thinking WW3 was here, it was safe to say I was in my fit state to sleep.
+So after waking up at half two in the morning after a series of three awfully horrific nightmares which was immediately followed by a news alert on my phone that had me thinking WW3 was here, it was safe to say I was in no fit state to sleep.

 Bearing that in mind, I remembered that I had a free trial to claim on Audible (which really isn’t worth £8 a month in my opinion) and as I browsed the books I had an urge to listen to something familiar and comforting.
 Therefore Harry Potter and the Philosopher’s Stone it was!